Best medical practice funding

-A generic lender sees a practice's insurance-reimbursement lag as cash-flow instability and high equipment costs as risk.
-Healthcare-focused lenders see the opposite: predictable reimbursement and equipment that retains value.
+A generic funder sees a practice's insurance-reimbursement lag as cash-flow instability and high equipment costs as risk.
+Healthcare-focused funders see the opposite: predictable reimbursement and equipment that retains value.
 The difference in how you're underwritten — and priced — is enormous.
-Going to one generic lender leaves that advantage on the table.
+Going to one generic funder leaves that advantage on the table.

 📦